USN Command Ships

 6th Fleet: With its HQ in Naples and a major logistic operation at Rota Spain, is responsible for the Mediterranean and Black Seas.
 6th Fleet is double hatted as NATO’s Naval Striking and Support Forces Southern Europe (STRIKFORSOUTH), and in war will coordinate the activity of all NATO naval forces in the region.
 The ‘Afloat’ Command Ship is USS La Salle (AGF-3) which has just competed a major refit and assumed these duties on 1 Jan 94 (10 months earlier than she did historically).

 7th Fleet: Of all US Navy fleets is the only one with a forward deployed Aircraft Carrier Battle Group (CVBG) and Marine Expeditionary Force (MEF) permanently established.
 7th Fleet is located in Yokosuka, Japan.
-With responsibility for all of the Pacific Ocean west of the International Date Line, and west to include South Korea, Australia, Japan and the Malay Barrier, this is the largest deployed USN force.
+With responsibility for the Pacific and Indian Oceans west of the International Date Line to include South Korea, Australia, Japan and most of the African Coast, this is the largest deployed USN force.
 The Command Ship is USS Blue Ridge (LCC-19)

 Communications: One of the key aspects to enable Command and Control (C2) is Communications (C3), and to assist in this regard the USN has two Squadrons of E-6A Mercury aircraft.
 These are heavily modified Boeing 707’s operated by Fleet Reconnaissance Squadron 3 and 4 (VQ-3 & VQ-4) each with eight aircraft located Tinker Air Force Base in Oklahoma.
 These aircraft are part of the TACAMO (Take Charge and Move Out) program to ensure communications between the National Command Authority and the fleet Ballistic missile submarines.
 However, the communication systems on board these aircraft fulfill a much wider role and enable global secure communications to the fleet.
 At least two of these aircraft are airborne at any time, day or night, 365 days a year.